overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 matrices together, only one transformation is actually done.

-This can be seen in the function :func:`overviewer_core.textures.transform_image`.
+This can be seen in the function :func:`overviewer.textures.transform_image`.
 It performs three steps:

 1. The texture is re-sized to 17 by 17 pixels.
 This is done because the diagonal of a square with sides 17 is approximately 24, which is the target size for